2017–18 Carolina Hurricanes season

 The 2017–18 Carolina Hurricanes season was the 39th season for the National Hockey League (NHL) franchise that was established on June 22, 1979 (following seven seasons of play in the World Hockey Association), and 20th season since the franchise relocated from Hartford to start the 1997–98 NHL season.
-The Canes failed to make the playoffs for the ninth consecutive season.
+The Hurricanes failed to make the playoffs for the ninth consecutive season.
+As of the 2024–25 season, this is the most recent season the Hurricanes missed the playoffs.